Police cleared by IPCA after Wellsford fatal shooting; but scolded over poor comms and command

 Toms ignored the officer's shouted commands to stop, drop his weapon and get on the ground.

-When he got to within about 1.5m, the two officers began firing shots at him: a total of 12 within about four seconds, with five hitting him.
+When he got to within about 1.5m, the two officers - one of whom had recently graduated from police college - began firing shots at him: a total of 12 within about four seconds, with five hitting him.

 The initial four shots caused two fatal injuries.